limatgans/using-git/README.md

 You can remove the `--global` option to configure just for a particular repository.

-### Clonning a repository
+### Cloning a repository
-Clonning simply means to download the project from *remote server* onto to *your local machine* and start working on it.
+Cloning simply means to download the project from *remote server* onto to *your local machine* and start working on it.
 To clone a repository get the URL of your project found in the project page itself.

 There are two ways to clone a repository, one using HTTPS another using SSH